carlosarismendi/chess/README.md

   <li> <!-- GAME CLASS -->
     <p>
       <strong>Game</strong>: this is the game manager.
-It is in charge of initializing the board, calculating legal moves for all pieces after every move, managing the WebSockets communication with the backend by receiving, interpreting and sending MessageWS messages.
+It is in charge of initializing the board, calculating legal moves (which is unquestionably the most difficult part of this project because of all the exceptions and possibilities that may happen and have to be controlled) for all pieces after every move, managing the WebSockets communication with the backend by receiving, interpreting and sending MessageWS messages.
 Moreover, game rises events (show a modal, play sound...) whenever is necessary (draw offer, checkmate, timeout, etc.).
     </p>
     <p>
       Game contains a large set of properties that are used to control the different events and situations that may happen during a game such as (check flags, color that must play...) and references to objects that manipulate the DOM (white timer, black timer...)